mihailthebuilder/fight-alerts-backend/README.md

 - https://www.reddit.com/r/aws/comments/dytfmy/unable_to_delete_network_interface_likely_due_to/

 I used [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) to get scraping Lambda to connect to the internet while inside a VPC.
 I also created 2 public & private subnets as per [this guide](https://jasonwatmore.com/post/2021/05/30/aws-create-a-vpc-with-public-and-private-subnets-and-a-nat-gateway).
+- When I initially set up the route tables, I needed to manually make the 2nd public subnet association.
+But I didn't need to do it afterwards.